Skip to main content

 Key Findings

-• Giving by public charity grantmakers, United Ways, federated funds and other charitable organizations saw a 9% increase.
-Ohio has a robust network of United Ways that support nonprofits but giving was down 8% for the 65 local and regional United Ways.
+In addition to foundation giving, the Ohio Gives analysis found that giving by funders like public charity grantmakers, United Ways, federated funds and other charitable giving organizations saw a 6% increase, totaling $458 million in giving.
+Ohio has a robust network of United Ways that support nonprofits.
+Giving was down 24% for the 60 local and regional United Ways, totaling $83 million.
+In addition, the number of United Ways operating in Ohio decreased by 8% in 2021.

 About this Report

-This year’s snapshot of how Ohio gives relies on 2019 and 2020 data from a variety of sources to demonstrate the strength of philanthropic giving in the state.
-Our analysis presents data from the most recent available year, which is 2019 for IRS data.
-Other sources, including Giving USA, Guidestar and the Foundation Center/Candid., together with our own research, provide more recent information.
+This year’s snapshot of how Ohio gives relies on 2021 data from a variety of sources to demonstrate the strength of philanthropic giving in the state.
+Our analysis presents data from the most recent available year, which is 2021 for IRS data.
+Other sources include Giving USA, Guidestar and the Foundation Center/Candid.

 Document